SquadcastHub/squadcasthub.github.io/pages/mydoc/squadcast_search.md

 keywords:
 last_updated:
 datatable:
-summary: "Use the global search bar to look for incidents, documentation or other entities within the platform"
+summary: "Use the global search bar to look for incidents, documentation or other entities for your Team within the platform"
 sidebar: mydoc_sidebar
 permalink: docs/squadcast-search
 folder: mydoc